open-quantum-safe/liboqs/README.md

 - not all algorithms are equally well supported on all platforms.
 In case of questions, it is first advised to review the [documentation files for each algorithm](docs/algorithms).
 - not all compilers are equally well supported.
 For example, at least v7.1.0 of the GNU compiler is required.

+#### Support limitations

+This project is not commercially supported.
+All guidelines and goals for liboqs are reflections of current practices, executed by a community of academic, part-time, and/or voluntary contributors on a best-effort basis and may change at any time.
+Any entity seeking more reliable commitments is strongly encouraged to join the OQS community and thus enhance the code and support that the community can provide.

 ## Quickstart

 ### Linux and Mac